HenriqueOCabral/HenriqueOCabral/README.md

 - You can solve almost every life probs with AWS Lambdas I can prove it.
 In Lambdas we trust! lol

-- I’m always studying Javascript, React, Next, and Node.
+- I’m always studying TypeScript, Javascript, React, Next, and Node.

 - I’m looking for help with algorithms and data structures.